What is a Corneal Transplant?

 Frequent asked questions (FAQs):

 Vision improvement is the most common reason to perform a cornea transplant.
-The improvement in vision can be life-transforming, particularly with the latest techniques of cornea transplantation.
+The improvement in vision can be life-transforming, particularly with advanced minimally invasive keyhole cornea graft surgery performed at Harley Vision.

 Cornea transplantation is performed with anaesthesia, meaning the surgery itself very rarely results in pain.
 Major advances in cornea transplantation have resulted in significantly less pain after the surgery, and many patients experience very little or no pain.

-At the Harley Vision, cornea transplantation can be offered under local anaesthesia, sedation or general anaesthesia.
+At Harley Vision, cornea transplantation can be offered under local anaesthesia, sedation or general anaesthesia.

 Many surgeons only perform certain types of cornea transplants under general anaesthesia (GA).
-Mukhtar Bizrah is a strong advocate for use of local anaesthesia to perform cornea transplant surgery.
+Mukhtar Bizrah is a strong advocate for use of local anaesthesia to perform cornea transplant surgery (link to pubmed).
 This is to avoid the risks of GA, particularly in patients with other medical conditions.

 The recovery time from a cornea transplant can range from days to months, and is very much dependent on the type of cornea transplant that is needed.
 This will be explained to you by the surgeon during your clinical consultation.